PicoJr/submodule-hook/README.md

 # Pre Commit Submodule Hook

-This pre-commit hook reminds you of your submodules before you commit.
+This pre-commit hook asks you to confirm when submodules are either:
+* modified and not staged for commit
+* modified and staged for commit

 It looks like this (YMMV) if you configure it as your pre-commit hook: